sallyklpoon/python-functions/README.md

 letters to numbers on all phone numbers!

-**Algorithms/Automation:** As mentioned in pattern matching, because each character in a phone number (other than the '-') needs to be looked at, I automated the process of flipping through each number until the end of the string using a for-loop in PHONE() (in purple).
+**Algorithms/Automation:** As mentioned in pattern matching, because each character in a phone number (other than the '-') needs to be looked at, I automated the process of 'flipping' through each number until the end of the string using a for-loop in PHONE() (in purple).

 ### 6. leapyears.py